ben-m2002/Yappersville/README.md

 ## CSS Deliverable

 ### This deliverable just illustrates my knowledge of css and the principles that apply to styling a page
+-Header, footer, and main content body
+-Navigation elements - Made a really cool nav bar -Responsive to window resizing - My app looks great on all window sizes and devices -Application elements - Used good contrast and whitespace -Application text content - Consistent fonts -Application images - I have images in the groups page

 Link to notes : https://github.com/ben-m2002/startup/blob/main/notes.md